commit-conf/2020/README.md

   - `name`: Required.
 The category name (Gold, Silver, etc).
   - `items`: Required.
 List of sponsors inside this category (following the same structure of the communities file)

-- [jobs.yaml](data/jobs.yaml): Jobs of the sponsors.
+- [jobs.yaml](data/jobs.yaml): Job offers of the sponsors.
 For each list item, you need to specify:
   - `sponsor`: Required.
 The same sponsor name as in [data/sponsors.yaml](sponsors.yaml) file.
   - `title`: Required.
 The job role.
   - `salary`: Required.
 The salary range.
 Example: 10K-18K